The First Shifting Grains

 "You grew some backbone since we last met."
 He leaned away and straightened up.
 "Very well, I'll answer your question but it'll come at a price.
-If you think a shinobi would give information so freely you're more infantile than I thought.
+If you think a shinobi would give information so freely, you're more infantile than I thought.
+You will have to do something for me in return.
 Do we have an accord?"

 Kankuro stood his ground and glared at the man but sucked in his breath and nodded.
 "Fine, I agree."
 The words tasted like ash in his mouth.

 The captain relaxed his stance and gave him an appraising assessment.
 "The other night Gaara-san and I were…huntingtogether."
 The captain began crisply.
 "He caught it and I killed it.
 That's as far as my interactions with the jinchuuriki extended.
 No more."